NimaTorbati/ACS-SegNet/README.md

 </p>

 ## Citation
-A preprint version of our paper is publicy available on Arxiv: (https://arxiv.org/abs/2510.20754)
+A preprint version of our paper is publicy available on arXiv: (https://arxiv.org/abs/2510.20754)